dxps/htmx_playground/readme.md

-## A playground for using Go and HTMX
+## An HTMX playground

-This is a playground for doing [HTMX](https://htmx.org/) related experiments and implementations, the main goal being to evaluate the HTMX capabilities and development experience.
+This is a playground for [HTMX](https://htmx.org/) related experiments and implementations, the main goal being to evaluate the HTMX capabilities and development experience.